-The International Journal of Clinical and Experimental Hypnosis publishes research and clinical papers dealing with hypnosis in psychology, psychiatry, the medical and dental specialties, and allied areas of science.
-There are four types of Journal contributions you might make.
+The International Journal of Clinical and Experimental Hypnosis publishes research and clinical papers dealing with hypnosis in psychology, psychiatry, medical and dental specialties, and allied areas of science.
 The editors encourage submission of articles devoted to experimental hypnosis and clinical practice.

 Basic Research and Theory Articles

-Research papers should conform to the usual conventions and structure.
+Research papers should conform to standard conventions and structure.
 Studies must be rigorous in methods and analyses.
 Integrative theory papers, carefully grounded in empirical work, are encouraged.

 Clinical Research and Theory Articles

 The Journal encourages authors to submit case-based empirical studies on the practice of hypnosis.
 These articles should include some form of systematic observation, but need not involve large group methodologies.
-Intensive time-series studies of one, or only a few patients is perfectly acceptable.
+Intensive time-series studies of one, or only a few patients is acceptable.
 Clinical theory papers, especially those which integrate research and practice, are also encouraged.

 Aims and Scope

-The International Journal of Clinical and Experimental Hypnosis publishes only original research and clinical papers dealing with hypnosis and psychology, psychiatry, within medical and mental specialties, and allied areas of science.
-Submissions include clinical and experimental studies, discussions of theory, significant historical and cultural material.
+The International Journal of Clinical and Experimental Hypnosis publishes original research and clinical papers dealing with hypnosis and psychology, psychiatry, within medical and mental specialties, and allied areas of science.
+Submissions include clinical and experimental studies, discussions of theory, systematic reviews, meta-analyses, significant historical and cultural material.
 Unsolicited commentaries on articles appearing in the journal are not accepted.
 It is the purpose of this journal to present in an integrated manner the best research in scientific hypnosis and to encourage support continued inquiry.

 Information for Authors

 Each manuscript must be accompanied by a statement that it has not been published elsewhere and that it has not been submitted simultaneously for publication elsewhere.
-Authors are responsible for obtaining permission to reproduce copyrighted material from other sources and are required to sign an agreement for the transfer of copyright to the IJCEH.
-All accepted manuscripts, artwork, and photographs become the property of the IJCEH.
+Authors are responsible for obtaining permission to reproduce copyrighted material from other sources and are required to sign an agreement for the transfer of copyright to IJCEH.
+All accepted manuscripts, artwork, and photographs become the property of IJCEH.